 \subsection{Analysing the Time-Dependent Electron Energy Density}

-One of the tools for providing a~detailed microscopic insight is the photoelectron spectrum~\cite{Catoire2012}, which provides the energetic distribution of electrons after the interaction with the pulse.
-The structure includes, for example, above-threshold ionisation peaks, which are important to understand multiphoton processes.
-A~special care is needed to extend this methodology to get insight into the process during the interaction because of the gauge freedom inherent in the theoretical description of light–matter coupling.
-To address this, we employ the methodology introduced in~\cite{Vabek2022} (please find there the details about the treatment of the gauge transformations is provided.
+One of the key tools for gaining detailed microscopic insight is the photoelectron spectrum~\cite{Catoire2012}, which reveals the energy distribution of electrons following their interaction with the laser pulse.
+This spectrum typically exhibits features such as above-threshold ionisation (ATI) peaks, which are crucial for understanding multiphoton and tunnel ionisation processes.
+Extending this analysis to probe the electron dynamics during the interaction requires particular care, due to the gauge freedom inherent in the theoretical description of light–matter coupling.
+To address this, we employ the methodology introduced in~\cite{Vabek2022}, where a detailed treatment of the gauge transformations is provided.
 The resulting quantity is the time-dependent electron energy distribution, defined as

-where $\ket{\psi(t)}$ is expressed in the length gauge, $R_{H_0}(\varepsilon)$~is the resolvent operator corresponding to the field-free part of the Hamiltonian~\eqref{eq:Microscopic Response in XUV regime (TDSE): Hamiltonian (a)} and $N_\varepsilon$ is a~normalisation factor the specific for a~given numerical representation.
-It is convenient to compute\footnote{Because $H_0$~is the only non-trivial operator in the expression, there is no commutativity issue and we can use $A^2+B^2=(A+\cu B)(A-\cu B)$.}
+where $\ket{\psi(t)}$ is the time-dependent wavefunction expressed in the length gauge, $R_{H_0}(\varepsilon)$~denotes the resolvent operator associated with the field-free part of the Hamiltonian~\eqref{eq:Microscopic Response in XUV regime (TDSE): Hamiltonian (a)}, and $N_\varepsilon$ is a normalisation factor specific to the chosen numerical representation.
+It is often convenient to compute\footnote{Because $H_0$~is the only non-trivial operator in the expression, there is no commutativity issue and we can use $A^2+B^2=(A+\cu B)(A-\cu B)$.}